dominikpeter/dominikpeter.github.io/pages/about.md

 All the source code of the entire blog is available on [Github](https://github.com/dominikpeter/dominikpeter.github.io).
 The blog is fully open source and you can do with it whatever you want.
-I will not be responsible for any damage it may cause when reausing the code.
+I will not be responsible for any damage it may cause when reusing some of the code.
 In return, I will not claim any money if you somehow achive to make a fortune out of it :-).